dosyago/WeirdJSON/README.md

 ----------

 > What's the point of this?
-I mean it's clearly a joke, but...
+I don't care what anyone claims, it's clearly a joke, but...
 Why?
 Oh yeah, let's invent a new incompatible standard.
 Great idea.
-Just a reminder to everyone, don't use this in production!
+Repo should at least have a warning to not use in production!
 >
 > &mdash; Top comment on HN :pout: